The Importance of Going For a Drive.

-In today's modern age of workaholics, social media addictions and things happening left right and centre, we tend to not have the chance to just clear our heads and stop.
+In today's modern age of workaholics, social media addictions and things happening left, right and centre, we tend to not have the chance to just clear our heads and stop.
 More importantly for us petrol heads, a lot of us don't disconnect ourselves from daily life and really get to know what lies out there for us and our cars.

 Recently I decided to do a sort of experiment to see what I could get out of one day and just, well, driving.
 I set off in the morning heading to probably one of my most favourite places here in England.
 Goathland in the North Yorkshire Moors National Park.
-For those of you that are Harry Potter fans Goathland plays an important role as Hogsmeade Station.
+For those of you that are Harry Potter fans, Goathland plays an important role as Hogsmeade Station.
 More importantly it is home to the fictional villiage of Aidensfield in a popular police drama here in the UK.
-ITV's Heartbeat captured many families imaginations between 1993 and 2009 sweeping families back to the sixties on a Sunday evening.
-One of the main stars of the show though is the scenery of the moors.
+ITV's Heartbeat captured many families imaginations between 1993 and 2009 sweeping viewers back to the sixties on a Sunday evening.
+One of the main stars of the show though, is the scenery of the moors.
 Fantastic twisting roads, beautiful woodlands, waterfalls, streams, miles of open land full of heather and to top it all a steam railway.

 The moors really has a welcoming feeling and what better a place to have my day out driving.
 First of all I made a stop in the heart of Goathland itself, more specifically at Scripps Garage in the centre of the village.
 From here I decided to just switch off the phone and my music.
 Wind down the windows and find an interesting looking road to see where it took me.

 Scripps Garage was a main location in the ITV series 'Heartbeat'.